yguy08/SpecDb/src/main/resources/design/Design.md

 **Alternative:** *Position needs to be close*
 At step 4, system calculates that a position needs to be closed
 Continue to step 5 and display close button along side the position that needs to be closed

+**Alternative:** *Auto trade*
+At step 4, system calculates that a position needs to be closed
+Send user email and let them know they have until the end of the day to check and close or the trade will be closed

 ###View New Entries